Artistic Director and Creative Producer

 Bev founded Faceless Arts in 1990 in Yorkshire, and remained its Artistic Director until its closure on 31 March 2017, where she performed, adapted and directed over 25 professional and community co-created outdoor performance productions.

 She is also an experienced educator and project producer, having created and delivered numerous educational and community projects and workshops with children, young people and vulnerable adults throughout the UK and internationally.
 She taught Processes of Performance at Leeds University and outdoor puppetry skills to students and practitioners from across the EU in Turkey and Slovenia.

-For eight years, Bev was on the Board ISAN Outdoor Arts, acting as Chair from 2016 to 2018.
-Besides being a member of ISAN Outdoor Arts, she is also a member of NASA (National Association of Street Artists UK), founder member of EFETSA (European Federation of Education and Training in Street Arts), a member of numerous Wakefield networks (Arts Partnership, Cultural Consortium, Cultural Education Partnership and Cultural Learning Network).
+For eight years, Bev was on the Board Outdoor Arts UK, acting as Chair from 2016 to 2018.
+Besides being a member of Outdoor Arts UK, she is also a member of NASA (National Association of Street Artists UK), founder member of EFETSA (European Federation of Education and Training in Street Arts) and a member of numerous Wakefield networks.

-Bev is presently Festival Director (freelance) for Holmfirth Arts Festival and Associate Producer: Festivals and Events at Creative Scene.
-In 2018, Bev taught Theatre in Education at University of Leeds, Development Worker for Cleckheaton Folk Festival; Festival Manager for DN Festival with Right up our Street and Production Manager for Ikebana at Billingham International Festival of Folklore and World Dance.
+Bev is presently Festival Director (freelance) for Holmfirth Arts Festival.
+Formerly, she worked as Associate Producer - Festival and Events at Creative Scene, taught Theatre in Education at University of Leeds, was Development Worker for Cleckheaton Folk Festival; Festival Manager for DN Festival with Right up our Street and Production Manager for Ikebana at Billingham International Festival of Folklore and World Dance.